Rehn hits back at critics of EU austerity policies

 In the paper, IMF economists acknowledged they may have underestimated the impact of government spending cuts in dampening growth.

-"The IMF paper does not conclude that economic adjustment would not be desirable," the commissioner said, adding that Brussels and the IMF agreed on the importance of structural economic reforms to boost growth.
+"It is essential that the IMF paper does not give rise to the conclusion that economic adjustment would not be desirable," the commissioner said, adding that Brussels and the IMF agree on the importance of structural economic reforms to boost growth.

 Responding to those who argued for a slower pace of fiscal consolidation to ease the pain on citizens, Rehn said that might have been possible if unlimited cheap funding had been available from either the private sector or other euro zone countries.